-There was opposition to the legislation when it was first placed before Parliament, but, as Van Zyl Smit pointed out, this was never on the grounds of the potential impact of the new sentencing practices on prison overcrowding:
+There was opposition to the legislation when it was first placed before Parliament, but as Van Zyl Smit pointed out, this was never on the grounds of the potential impact of the new sentencing practices on prison overcrowding:

 What was not even raised in Parliament, nor for that matter by any of those who commented to Parliament on the draft legislation before it, was the impact that the legislation would have on prisoner numbers.
-Nor was it ever considered whether the prison system would be able to house prisoners for the additional periods that the legislation would require.35
+Nor was it ever considered whether the prison system would be able to house prisoners for the additional periods that the legislation would require.36

-Not surprisingly, opposition came from within the judiciary itself, due to the perceived interference with judicial independence.36 Regardless of this, political parties unanimously supported the legislation.
+Not surprisingly, opposition came from within the judiciary itself, due to the perceived interference with judicial independence.37 Regardless of this, political parties unanimously supported the legislation.

 But the legislation created difficulties for the prosecution services too, not least due to the separation of the trial and the sentencing phases of the process.
-When cases are tried in the regional courts and referred to the high court for sentencing, some of the issues raised later within the Department of Justice were that:
+When cases are tried in the Regional Courts and referred to the High